Patrick McEnroe

 Patrick William McEnroe (born July 1, 1966) is an American former professional tennis player, broadcaster, and former captain of the United States Davis Cup team.

 Born in Manhasset, New York, he is John McEnroe's youngest brother.
 He won one singles title and 16 doubles titles, including the 1989 French Open.
 His career-high rankings were world No. 28 in singles and world No. 3 in doubles.

+On May 1, 2023, McEnroe began his tenure as President of the International Tennis Hall of Fame.

 Juniors

 McEnroe started playing tennis as a young boy and was taught at the Port Washington Tennis Academy, where his brother John also played.
 As a junior, Patrick reached the semifinals of Wimbledon and the US Open boys' singles in 1983.
 He partnered with Luke Jensen to win the French junior doubles and the USTA Boys' 18 National and Clay Court titles in 1984.
 He also made his first impact on the professional tour that year, teaming up with brother John to win the doubles title at Richmond, Virginia.
 He won the men's doubles gold medal at the 1987 Pan American Games with Jensen, and helped Stanford University win the NCAA team championship in 1986 and 1988.
 While at Stanford, he was a member of the Sigma Alpha Epsilon fraternity.
 McEnroe graduated from Stanford in 1988 with a degree in political science, and then joined the professional tennis tour.